manesec/tools4mane/README.md

 # Tools4mane

-Some tools/script make by manesec to help for pentest.
+Some tools/script make or collection by manesec to help for pentest.